ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   at times the clouds are off in a dream not a cloud in the sky is to be seen.

-  Flushing red then blushing pink, not having the time to stop and think
+  Flushing red then blushing pink not having the time to stop and think,
   The sun reaches for his golden cloak dressing in a single stroke, gradually it dawns on him, not many that day will